“Owasso tech job”

 The phony call transcript is important because it's evidence of additional criminal intent.
 The first sign of criminal intent was AppleOne's call and emails offering an

 Owasso Tech Job.
 With the introduction of rc1519 into the official record, a second person has demonstrated criminal intent, except this person is a state employee; someone at the OESC.
-Document rc1519 increases the scope of illegal activity affiliated with the (alleged) employment scam.
+Document rc1519 widens the scope of illegal activity affiliated with the (alleged) employment scam.

 I am fairly certain the OESC computer network requires authorization to log in.
 Most networks do.
 That means their managers could open up rc1519 and narrow the list to each user who has accessed the document, including the document creator.
 So far, they have either refused to do so, or have done so and concealed the results.